Support through the KIT publication fund

 |Verlag KIT Scientific Publishing

 KIT Scientific Publishing offers a competitive chance to publish books open access.
-KIT Scientific Publishing has also been publishing the open access "Journal of New Frontiers in Spatial Concepts" since 2009.

 |MDPI - Multidisciplinary Digital Publishing Institute